airalab/robonomics-wiki/docs/es/sls-gateway-connect.md

 ---
 title: Connect SLS Gateway to Home Assistant

-contributors: [LoSk-p]
+contributors: [LoSk-p, nakata5321]
 translated: false
 ---
-After setting up SLS [Gateway](/docs/sls-setup), now it's time to connect SLS Gateway to HOme Assistant.
+After setting up the SLS [Gateway](/docs/sls-setup), now it's time to connect it to Home Assistant.

 ## MQTT on SLS Gateway

 First, You need to configure MQTT on SLS Gateway.
-Come back to your SLS Gateway go to `Settings/Link` -> `MQTT Setup`:
+Come back to your SLS Gateway web interface and go to `Settings/Link` -> `MQTT Setup`:

 <robo-wiki-picture src="home-assistant/sls-mqtt-menu.jpg" />

-And add your broker address (address of the Raspberry Pi with Home Assistant in local network. you can find it in fing app or write `ip a` command on your RPi), port (default is 1883) and your broker username and password (which you created earlier).
+And add your broker address (address of the Raspberry Pi with Home Assistant in local network, you can find it in Fing [app](https://www.fing.com/products) or with `ip a` command on your RPi), port (default is 1883) and your broker username and password (which you have created earlier).
 Also write the topic name (you can choose any).

 <robo-wiki-note type="warning">Don't forget to click `Enable` and `Retain states`.</robo-wiki-note>